 Drinking water can help control hunger.
 It makes your stomach feel fuller, preventing overeating.
 Sometimes, thirst is mistaken for hunger.

-So, drinking water before meals can stop unnecessary snacking.
-Regular morning hydration keeps your body’s signals clear.
-It makes it easier to control portion sizes.
+Drinking water before meals will prevent unwanted snacking.
+Regular morning hydration keeps your body’s signals clear and makes it easier to control portion sizes.

 The Role of Water in Nutrient Absorption